wincent/masochist/content/wiki/HTTPS access to Amazon S3 buckets.md

 The latter option may be trickier as the bucket name may already be taken.

-In my case I have s3.wincent.com set up as a CNAME alias for s3.wincent.com.s3.amazonaws.com, and this works fine for HTTP requests using URLs of the form `http://s3.wincent.com/[KEY]`.
+In my case I had (something like) `s3.example.com` set up as a CNAME alias for `s3.example.com.s3.amazonaws.com`, and this works fine for HTTP requests using URLs of the form `http://s3.example.com/[KEY]`.

 For HTTPS requests I have a different bucket set up, "wincent", which means I can use URLs of the form `https://wincent.s3.amazonaws.com/[KEY]`, or of course, `https://s3.amazonaws.com/wincent/[KEY]`.

-I can also issue requests for items in the "s3.wincent.com" bucket over HTTPS using URLs of the form `https://s3.amazonaws.com/s3.wincent.com/[KEY]`.
+I can also issue requests for items in the `s3.example.com` bucket over HTTPS using URLs of the form `https://s3.amazonaws.com/s3.example.com/[KEY]`.